California's congressional districts: 2022

 The 14-member Commission for 2020 is made up of five Republicans, five Democrats, and four members who are not affiliated with either party.
 Initial and supplemental applications were forwarded to a review panel consisting of three independent auditors from the CA State Auditor.
 This panel selected 120 of the "most qualified applicants", who were then personally interviewed and divided into three equal sub-pools according to party affiliation, and then narrowed down to 60 applicants.

 The review panel presented those 60 applicants to the California State Legislature, where leadership had the option of removing up to 24 names from the list, eight from each sub-pool.
 The names of the remaining applicants were submitted to the California State Auditor, who randomly drew three Democrats, three Republicans, and two from neither of those parties.
 These eight individuals became the first eight members of the commission, and they selected the remaining six members by selecting two commissioners from each of the three sub-pools.

 The commission received the official 2020 U.S. census data on which the maps must be based, by law, on September 21, 2021.
 Draft maps were released then on November 21, and final maps were submitted to the California Secretary of State on December 27, 2021.
 The new districts are considered "enacted" as of December 27, 2021.
 However, there was a 90-day period for a referendum petition to be filed to prevent the maps from becoming effective.
 This referendum period ended on March 27, 2022, when the filing and campaign season for the 2022 primary election was already underway.
 Even after becoming effective, the newly redrawn districts did not become official until the 2022 primary and general elections, and the new districts did not actually exist until after the 2022 general election was complete.
 Starting from the 2023 inaugurations, the existing boundaries and elected representatives are as shown above.

+Proposition 50 (2025)

+In 2025, Proposition 50 was passed by the California voters.
+The proposition amends the California state constitution to temporarily redraw the state's congressional districts from 2026–2030, as a Democratic gerrymander intended to offset the gerrymander by Texas Republicans.
+Following the 2030 census, congressional redistricting authority will return to the independent commission under the normal decennial process.